-MtA Hacks is a two-day computer science conference hosted at Mount Allison University from February 7-8, but now moved to February 8-9.
-The weekend will gather 75 university and high school students from across the maritimes to build projects, attend workshops, and meet industry experts.
+MtA Hacks is a two-day computer science conference hosted at Mount Allison University, originally planned for February 7-8, but now moved to February 8-9.
+The weekend will gather university and high school students from across the maritimes to build projects, attend workshops, and meet industry experts.
 Teams will brainstorm, build, and pitch projects related to this year’s theme: Games and Education.
 We’ll bring in judges from across North America to pick a winning group—last year’s judges came from Google, Dell, RideCo, and Tantramar Interactive.
 By the end of the day, you’ll have learned new tools, added a project to your resume, and made 74 new friends.
 Oh, and by the way, there will be free food, swag, and cash prizes!

 For more information about becoming a sponsor, visit our sponsorship page.

 Curious how the weekend pans out?
-This tentative schedule shows what you can expect.
-You’ll spend most of Saturday working on your project with a team of 2-4 people.
+This revised schedule shows what you can expect.
+You’ll spend any unscheduled time slots working on your project with a team of 2-4 people.

 *Arriving with a team is not mandatory, as we will be hosting a workshop for forming teams at the beginning of the event.
 Teams of 2 to 4 people are permitted, and all teammates must register separately.

 We encourage students of all skill levels to participate!
 However, all participants must have an understanding of at least one programming language or game development engine.
 If you don't know where to start, you could learn how to make games with Unity.